wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/b. Asset creation and operation with assets/lesson.md

         To generate a recipe, you spin a wheel and receive a reward recipe.
         Every wheel spin costs one [token that we created](#asset-creation).
         All users can receive three free tokens every 24 hours.
-        Here we use tokens that we created on the Waves blockchain as an object in the game that we created.
+        Here we use tokens that we created on the Waves blockchain as an object in a game.

 Therefore, we can make a conclusion that an asset can be either a cryptocurrency or an object within your program.
 If you wish to become an owner of a new cryptocurrency or use an asset as a ready solution for your project, you can [create it](#asset-creation) in the Waves blockchain.